JakobKlocker/IRC_Server/README.md

 ## Introduction

 FT_IRC is a collaborative project developed as part of the curriculum at 42, a coding school.
 This project aims to create a simple Internet Relay Chat (IRC) server implementation.
 IRC is a widely used protocol for real-time text-based communication, allowing users to participate in group discussions or private conversations over the internet.
+C++ 98 had to be used for this project.

 ## Features